nordtheme/nord/CONTRIBUTING.md

 A Minimal, Complete, and Verifiable Example.

-When [reporting a bug](#bug-reports), somtimes even when [suggestig a enhancement](#enhancement-suggestions), the issue can be processed faster if you provide code for reproduction.
+When [reporting a bug](#bug-reports), sometimes even when [suggesting an enhancement](#enhancement-suggestions), the issue can be processed faster if you provide code for reproduction.
 That code should be…

 * …Minimal – Use as little code as possible that still produces the same behavior
 * …Complete – Provide all parts needed to reproduce the behavior